 You have or will soon have a Bachelor’s degree in physics or a related field and will participate in a Master study during the entire internship duration.
 The internship must be a mandatory part of your curriculum.
 You have a nationality of an EU member state and/or you are a student at a Netherlands University.
 Please note: As of January 2021 the UK is no longer an EU member state.
-You must be available for at least 5 months.

 In case of a BSc project you will need to have 132 EC worth of study credit before the start of your research with us in line with the demands from the Amsterdam Universities.

 At the start of the traineeship your trainee plan will be set out, in consultation with your ARCNL supervisor.

 You can respond to this vacancy online via the button below.

 Online screening may be part of the selection.

 Commercial activities in response to this ad are not appreciated.